drakarisbelen/drakarisbelen/README.md

 ### Hi there 👋
+I'm Kari from Bs.As.
+I'm working as funcional analyst and informix developer.
 I’m currently learning Javascript, Html and Css 👩‍💻

+This are my first steps as web developer and I'm enjoying it and loving it💕

+🎧 Music for every moment, specially Rock.

+🌱In a world where you can be anything be kind.

 <!--
 **drakarisbelen/drakarisbelen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.